Jobseeker's Allowance

 - leave your last job or training without good reason or because of your behaviour

-Contact your Jobs and Benefits Office as soon as possible if any of these apply to you.
-You may be able to keep your payment if you have good reason.
+Contact your Jobs and Benefits office as soon as possible if any of these apply to you.
+You may avoid a sanction if you have good reason.

 You’ll be told how long your payment will be reduced or stopped for.
 It could be for up to 26 weeks (about six months).

-If your JSA payment is reduced or stopped
+If your Jobseeker's Allowance payment is reduced or stopped

-If you disagree with the decision to stop payment, you can ask for the decision to be looked at again - this is called a ‘mandatory reconsideration’.
+If you disagree with the decision to impose a sanction, you can ask for the decision to be looked at again - this is called a ‘mandatory reconsideration’.

-If you disagree with the outcome of the mandatory reconsideration, you can submit an appeal here:
+If you disagree with the outcome of the mandatory reconsideration, you can appeal to the Appeals Service

-You should continue with any JSA claim until the dispute is settled.
+You should continue with any Jobseeker's Allowance claim until the dispute is settled.

 Report a change of circumstances